UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What devices are the worst electricity vampires?

 The biggest offenders are usually found in entertainment centers and home offices.
 Set-top cable boxes, video game consoles, and modern televisions with instant-on features tend to draw the most power while sitting idle.
-Desktop computers and smart home speakers are also significant drains because they maintain continuous internet connections to listen for voice commands.
+Desktop computers and smart home speakers are also significant drains because they maintain continuous internet connections to actively listen for voice commands.

 How do I tell if a device uses vampire power?